 What the data tells us

-This chart uses data going back over 30 years.
-It compares the outcomes of entering the market with a lump-sum investment to DCA strategies that invest cash over different periods of time, ranging from three to 12 months.
+This chart compares the outcomes of entering the market with a lump-sum investment to DCA strategies that invest cash.
+It shows the average returns of both strategies over monthly time periods ranging from three to 12 months in each consecutive year since 1990.

 The results are based on: